Common Questions

 What is an auction?

 In the simplest of terms, an auction is a way of selling goods through a bidding system, where bidders all have an equal chance to bid on an item but ultimately one person (the highest bidder), wins that item.
 Auctions are a great way to get fair market value for an item.
 Instead of somebody pricing an item and hoping someone agrees, auctions allow bidders (the market) to determine the value of the item.
-There are many types of auctions, but at CES Auction Gallery we use the "English auction" the most common form of auction, where bidders openly bid on items until there is only one person left.
+There are many types of auctions, but at ATL Auctions we use the "English auction" the most common form of auction, where bidders openly bid on items until there is only one person left.
 Auctions have a long history, and the root of the word auction is "auctum", which is Latin for "I increase."
 Auctions have been around for a very long time, dating back to 500 BC.
-While we haven't been doing them quite that long, we at CES Auction Gallery is proud by our early success in auctions by getting the most possible for our clients, gaining a very loyal following, and being able to maintain our core service and continue with our promise of making moving on easier.
+While we haven't been doing them quite that long, we at ATL Auctions is proud by our early success in auctions by getting the most possible for our clients, gaining a very loyal following, and being able to maintain our core service and continue with our promise of making moving on easier.

 Online auctions vs. in person auctions.
 In person auctions are great, and I have fond memories of attending them.
 They allowed for a certain level of competition and socializing that we no longer get with online auctions.
 Prior to the Internet, and eBay in particular, in person auctions were very popular, but limiting.
 While in person auctions still exist, they almost always are in a hybrid model where people are still able to place bids online.
 Even before COVID, though, these forms of auctions were dying and the online auctions were growing like crazy.
 The amount of people who visit our auctions are shocking, and well exceed even the most popular in person auctions.